-The discussion about whether to set up cyber security in-house or to outsource may focus too much on the cost, rather than the pros and cons.
+The discussion about whether to set up cyber security in-house or to outsource as part of your cyber security strategy may focus too much on the cost, rather than the pros and cons.

 While the expense of each isn’t insignificant, it’s likely to be far less than the cost of a security breach – something experienced by 65 per cent of Australian businesses in the past year.
 When you put cost aside, both in-house and outsourced cyber security options have different pros and cons, giving businesses a choice based on their requirements.

 Here’s a guide to both in-house and outsourced cyber security options to help you decide.